amitchavda17/VectorAI-Image-Classification/README.md

 B) API to send receive messages via message brokers:

-   - Install Apache Kafka on your localsystem and run on ```localhost:9029```
+   - Install Apache Kafka on your localsystem and run on ```localhost:9029``` or Setup pubsub from google
    - We use ```kafka-python``` library for communicating with Apache Kafka server
+   - we use gcloud python library for communicating with pubsub
-   - Creating ```VectorAPI``` for simplying message transfers via Kafka
+   - Creating ```VectorAPI``` for simplying message transfers via Kafka **note : the system by default uses kafka but pubsub can be used by selecting the broker as pubsub while initializing VMessager**
    ```python
    from VectorAPI.VectorMB import VMessenger